emanuelhuber/RGPR/00_RGPR_import_data.md

 -   a binary data file with the SEG-Y Sounding Data Format (extension `.sgy` or `.segy`, 16-bit or 32-bit).

-**NOTE THAT THIS SEG-Y DATA FORMAT DOES NOT CORRESPOND TO OTHER SEG-Y FORMATS.**
+**NOTE THAT THIS SEG-Y DATA FORMAT IS NOT THE USUAL SEG-Y FORMAT.**

 To read the GPR data, enter